mvolkmann/blog/src/web-dev-tips.md

 In Safari, changes to the drop-shadow values do not take effect until the window width is made smaller or the window height is changed.
 This seems to be a bug in Safari.

+The only advantage of using the `filter` property with the `drop-shadow` function over using the `box-shadow` property is that some browsers utilized hardware acceleration for it.

 One effect not covered here is `url(some-url)` where the `some-url` refers to a file that defines an SVG filter.